Cheesebaron/ALRadialMenu/README.md

 ```
 var radialMenu =
     new ALRadialMenu()
         .SetButtons(buttons) // sets the button to display
         .SetDelay(0.125) // delay between animation for each button.
 Default 0
         .SetCircumference(90) // circumference of the menu.
 Default 360
         .SetRadius(66f) // radius or distance from the center.
 Default 100
         .SetDismissOnOverlayTap(true) // dismiss when tapping overlay.
 Default true
-		.SetStartAngle(180); // angle where first button is drawn.
+        .SetStartAngle(180) // angle where first button is drawn.
 Default 270
+        .SetOverlayCancelsTouchesInView(false); // set whether overlay cancels touches in views below.
+Default true
 ```

 Displaying the menu in a view